MicrosoftDocs/winrt-api/windows.services.store/storecontext_requestdownloadstorepackageupdatesasync_889669938.md

 # Windows.Services.Store.StoreContext.RequestDownloadStorePackageUpdatesAsync

 ## -description
-Downloads the specified package updates for the current app from the Windows Store.
+Downloads the specified package updates for the current app from the Microsoft Store.

 > [!IMPORTANT]
 > This method must be called on the UI thread.